learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/NodeJS_Intro.md

 });
 ```

-- The createServer() is a method of creating new server.
+- The createServer() is a method of creating new server
-- The server is set to port 300
+- The server is set to port 3000
 - When a request is received, the request event is called and will provide two objects: a request and a response
 - The request is usually set by json strings, see details here: https://www.tutorialspoint.com/nodejs/nodejs_restful_api.htm
-- The response is used to return data to server, in this case it return a status of 200, the header and the "Hello World" argument.
+- The response is used to return data to server, in this case it return a status of 200, the header and the "Hello World" argument